Empowering In-Browser Deep Learning Inference on Edge Devices with Just-in-Time Kernel Optimizations: Evaluation

-Next, we analyze \sysname and evaluate each design component, beginning with the optimized compilation pipeline.
-Table~\ref{T.compiling_latency_comparison} presents the compiling latency and achieved kernel latency for both the baseline and \sysname on AMD 5800H CPU.
+\textbf{Tensor-Web co-designed compilation. } Table~\ref{T.compiling_latency_comparison} presents the compiling latency and achieved kernel latency for both the baseline and \sysname on AMD 5800H CPU.
 We use AutoTVM's conventional compilation pipeline as the baseline.
-For our optimized pipeline, we examine three optimization passes, namely offset load/store pass, combined instruction pass, and load/store to variable, to assess their individual contributions to the optimized pipeline.
+For our optimized pipeline, we examine three optimization passes, namely offset load/store, combined instruction, and load/store to variable pass, to assess their individual contributions to the kernel latency reduction.
 The same kernel implementation is used for all cases.

 As demonstrated, our compilation pipeline with all optimizations is over up to 125.8$\times$ faster than the baseline, while maintaining a similar kernel inference latency (76ms and 74ms).
 Furthermore, our pipeline with three optimization passes results in a significant performance improvement of 166\%, 185\%, and 216\%, respectively, with the compiling overhead increasing by 25\%.